Daunte Wright protests: Memorials and reaction to Potter's criminal proceedings

-Potter criminal proceedings from late 2021 to early 2022

 Demonstrators on November 6, 2021, gathered outside a downtown Minneapolis condominium building that they believed to be Judge Regina Chu's residence to demand that the State v.
 Potter trial be broadcast live for public view.
 Chu was the Minnesota District Court judge who presided over Potter's trial.
 During the event, a demonstrator recorded a Facebook livestream of himself gaining entry to the building and protesting outside the door to what he believed was Judge Chu's unit.
 Chu had no longer resided at the building when the protest occurred.

 The Brooklyn Center city council met on November 28, 2021, to review executive powers that could be used during potential unrest.
 They city retained powers with the mayor's office and did not proactively enact a curfew.

 The day before jury selection in Potter's trial on November 30, 2021, pastors in Brooklyn Center began a week a daily prayer meetings to encourage calm and peace during Potter's trial.
 Protective fencing and barriers around the Brooklyn Center police station on North Humboldt Avenue that was installed in April remained by the start of the trial in November 2021.
 Local officials and residents prepared for the contingency of potential unrest related to a trial verdict.
 Demonstrations in Brooklyn Center leading up to Potter's trial were small and peaceful events.

 As the trial proceedings were underway, protests shifted to near the Hennepin County Government Center building, the court venue for Potter's trial, which was located in downtown Minneapolis.
 On November 30, 2021, protesters marched through the streets and temporarily blocked vehicular traffic.
 At one point, a vehicle drove through the crowd as protesters urged the driver to stop.
 A protester climbed on the vehicle as the driver slowly drove away, but was able to dismount safety one block later.
 No injuries were reported.